Swisstransplant/swisstransplant.github.io/README.md

 ## Rendering the website with Quarto

 > [!TIP]
 > Before rendering, it may be a good idea to temporarily pause OneDrive synchronization.
-The reason is that during rendering, a lot of temporary files are being created and deleted.
+The reason is that during rendering, a lot of temporary files are being created and deleted, which can cause problems.

 ### 1. Rendering